 - You can store the sauce in the fridge for up to a week regardless of whether you use water or oil in the base.
 If you want to store it for longer, I suggest using oil, and topping off the container with a thin layer of oil to make sure it avoids all contact with air.
 This way, it'll last 2-3 weeks.
 You can also freeze this sauce for up to 4 to 6 months!

-Note: This recipe was originally published on February 22, 2020 and updated on January 31, 2021 with some additional notes and helpful tips.
+Note: This recipe was originally published on February 22, 2020 and updated on July 2, 2022 with pictures, notes and helpful tips.